Bond energy calculator

 What formula does this use?

-dH = bonds broken - bonds formed, the standard form documented by NIST Chemistry WebBook.
+dH = bonds broken - bonds formed.
+This is a standard result of chemistry; reference data is from NIST Chemistry WebBook.

 Does the result ever change over time?